32 Sights in Badalona, Spain (with Map and Images)

 Puig Castellar, also known as Turó del Pollo, which derives from 'polló', is a mountain of 303 meters that is located between the municipalities of Santa Coloma de Gramenet, in the region of Barcelonès and Montcada i Reixac, in the region of Vallès Occidental.
 This hill served as a reference point for fishermen from Badalona.
 At the top a geodesic vertex and the site of the Iberian settlement of Puig Castellar.

-The Turó d'en Caritg, official name given by the City Council of Badalona, although it has also been standardized by the ICGC as Turó d'en Carig, and formerly known as Turó d'en Claris, is a small elevation of the city of Badalona today converted into an urban park.
-It is located in the Sistrells district and stands out for being the second highest point of the Sierra d'en Mena, at 71m altitude.
+The Turó d'en Caritg, the official name given by the Badalona City Council, although it has also been standardized by the ICGC as a hill of Carig, and previously known as the hill of Claris, is a small elevation of The city of Badalona today converted into an urban park.
+It is located in the Sistrells district and stands out as the second highest point of the Serra d'en Mena, at an altitude of 71m.

 The Turó de l'Enric is a hill located at the top of the Torrent de la Font, in the Morera district of Badalona.
 It is the highest point of the Morera neighborhood and, with a height of 90.50 meters, forms the main green area of the neighborhood and the great space for walking, recreation and rest for its inhabitants and the surrounding neighborhoods.